cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 a hard time not remaking on how far I've come since my first career teaching way back when.

-Though my skills and goals have changed over the years, I don't think much has changed in my personality.
+<span id="mit-feedback" />Though my skills and goals have changed over the years,
+I don't think much has changed in my personality.
 I still love teamwork and collaborating.
 One of my current classmates summarized my work in much the same way my old colleagues at Udacity did.

 > To me, Cameron is light-spirited and very enjoyable to work with.
 He is
 > hardworking and very reponsible [sic] in delivering his personal research